 Available space for fixed panels

 A huge constraint for many people is where they can mount fixed solar panels.
-Caravans have it super easy; you have more roof space than you can poke a stick at.
+Caravans have it super easy; you have more roof space than you can poke a stick at, and today its not uncommon to have a 1600 – 2000W array on a larger caravan solar setup.

 If you mount them as wind deflectors at the front of a roof rack then you don’t lose any space, and you get the benefits of better fuel economy.